dmytrenkooleg206/chat-mern/README.md

 - Adding multimedia support for sharing images, videos, and files.
 - Enhancing user experience with additional features such as emojis, reactions, and chatbots.
 - Improving scalability and performance through optimized database queries and caching mechanisms.
+- Dark Mode: Introduce a dark mode option for improved visibility and user experience.
+- Voice Messaging: Add support for sending voice messages in chat conversations.